How Do You Embed Images in a Django Blog From a WYSIWYG Editor?

 Final Thoughts

 Images are important to constructing quality content.
-But an image resource adds a bit of complexity to work with.
-Generally, it's going to be a two-step process (unless you want to really step up the complexity) whereby you upload the image to your system and then embed the image with an img tag pointing to the resource.
+But, images add a bit of complexity to an app.
+Generally, it's going to be a two-step process without further effort customizing a WYSIWYG editor.
+First, you add the image to the system.
+Then you retrieve the URL and embed this into the content.